The Divine Feminine Version (DFV) of the New Testament: Basic Principles

 Another Bible Version?

-A few years ago, one of us browsed through the Bible section of a local Christian bookstore.
+A few years ago, one of the editors of this project browsed through the Bible section of a local Christian bookstore.
 Shelf after shelf sported dozens of customized Study Bibles.
 Most of the specialty Bibles used the more traditional KJV or NKJV, but many used more contemporary translations, including the ESV, the HCSB, the NCV, the NIV, and the TNIV.

 There was a Bible for virtually every person under the sun.
 Men could stock up on Dad’s Bible: The Father’s Plan; Strive: The Bible for Men; Men of Color Study Bible; and of course the Promise Keeper’s Men’s Study Bible.